 on the set of Hard Target

-John Woo and relished the chance to work with him.
+fans of John Woo and relished the chance to work with him.
 After a tight shooting schedule, the editing process began.
-The initial rough cut of the film was over two hours long, with a 116 minute workprint version created after further refinements.
-These two
+The initial rough cut of the film was over two hours long, with a 116 minute workprint version created after further

 Targeting an R rating at the MPAA

-of censorship.
+accused of censorship.
 Regardless, Woo and his editor made cuts and the film was resubmitted to the MPAA, but it once again came back with an NC-17 rating.
-Sources differ on how many times Hard Target went back to the MPAA for a rating, but the general consensus
+Sources differ on how many times Hard Target went back to the MPAA for a rating, but the

 Cut Scenes: Opening credits